-- 3.1 The Appeal proceeded by way of an oral hearing ('the Hearing') held in the offices of the Valuation Tribunal at Holbrook House, Holles Street, Dublin 2 on the 7th day of March 2022 and resumed by remote hearing on the 29th day of June 2022.
-At the Hearing, the Appellant was represented by Mr. Proinsias O'Maolchalain BL, with Mr. Paul Mooney MSCSI MRICS Dip Rating of Avison Young called upon to give valuation evidence.
-The Respondent was represented by Ms. Rosemary Healy-Rae BL and Mr. Sean Donnellan B.Sc.
-(Hons) Property Valuation & Management, MSCSI, MRICS of the Valuation Office was called upon to give valuation evidence - 3.2 In accordance with the Rules of the Tribunal, the parties had exchanged their respective reports and précis of evidence prior to the commencement of the hearing and submitted them to the Tribunal.
+- 3.1 The Appeal proceeded by way of an oral hearing held in the Valuation Tribunal offices in Holles Street, Dublin 2 on the 7th day of March 2022 which said hearing was adjourned and resumed remotely, on the 29th day of June, 2022.
+At the hearing the Appellant was represented by Proinsias O'Maolchalain BL and Paul Mooney MSCSI MRICS Dip Rating gave evidence for the Appellant.
+The Respondent was represented by Rosemary Healy Rae BL and Sean Donnellan B.Sc.
+(Hons) Property Valuation & Management, MSCSI, MRICS of the Valuation Office gave evidence for the Respondent. - 3.2 In accordance with the Rules of the Tribunal, the parties had exchanged their respective reports and précis of evidence prior to the commencement of the hearing and submitted them to the Tribunal.
 At the oral hearing, each witness, having taken the oath, adopted his/her précis as his/her evidence-in-chief in addition to giving oral evidence.